Avaiga/taipy-doc/docs/manuals/core/concepts/data-node.md

 The _data node_ information depends on the data itself, its exposed format, and its storage type.

-First example: If the data is stored in an SQL database, the corresponding _data node_ should contain the username, password, host, port, the queries to read and write the data,as well as the python class used for deserialization.
+First example: If the data is stored in an SQL database, the corresponding _data node_ should contain the username, password, host, port, the queries to read and write the data, as well as the Python class used to represent a database line.

-Second example: If the data is stored in a CSV file, the corresponding _data node_ should contain, for instance, the path to the file and the python class used for deserialization.
+Second example: If the data is stored in a CSV file, the corresponding _data node_ should contain, for instance, the path to the file and the Python class used to represent a CSV line.

 !!! example "Let's take a realistic example."